COVID-19

 NHC members help with COVID vaccination

-NHC is proud to support nationwide efforts to prevent and respond to the COVID-19 pandemic.
+NHC is proud to support nationwide efforts to prevent and respond to the COVID-19 pandemic and resulting health disparities.

-While all National Health Corps service activities include providing health and social service education and access to populations that are disproportionately impacted by the pandemic, many NHC host sites where members serve have shifted the need for service activities to focus directly on COVID-19 prevention and response.
+While all National Health Corps service activities include providing health and social service education and access to populations that are and continue to be disproportionately impacted by the pandemic.

 • Distributed more than 14,000 COVID-19 vaccines